-On Sofia, if both the Positive and Negative Controls fail, repeat testing with new Positive and Negative Controls a second time.
+If both the Positive and Negative Controls fail, repeat testing with new Positive and Negative Controls a second time.
 If only a single Control fails, the user has the option of repeating both the Positive and Negative Controls OR to repeat only the Control that failed.
-The user may select "Skip" on the Sofia display in order to skip the Control test that previously passed.
-The QC Results will show a skipped Control test as "unknown."
+The user may select "Skip" on the Sofia display or >>> on the Sofia 2 display to skip the Control test that previously passed.
+The QC Results will show a skipped Control test as "unknown" on Sofia or so on Sofia 2.